 The Curatorial Intensive is ICI’s professional development program for emerging curators.
 Each Intensive provides a group of 12–14 participants with the critical and logistical tools needed to develop and realize their ideas, and with access to continued learning, mentorship, and peer-support opportunities through ICI’s international network of curators.
 Since it was established in 2010, the Curatorial Intensive has provided a broader entry point into the field and served more than 450 curators.
 It has taken place in cities around the world and, since 2013, every year in Africa in collaboration with ICI partners: The Bag Factory in Johannesburg, South Africa; ZOMA in Addis Ababa, Ethiopia; Dar al-Ma’mun in Marrakesh, Morocco; RAW Material Company in Dakar, Senegal; The Contemporary Art Foundation in Accra, Ghana; and Infecting the City at the UCT Institute for Creative Arts in Cape Town, South Africa.

-This Spring, ICI will announce the first two Curatorial Research Fellowships for BIPOC curators based in the U.S. and curators of African descent based anywhere in the world.
+In March 2021, ICI will announce the first two Curatorial Research Fellowships for BIPOC curators based in the U.S. and curators of African descent based anywhere in the world.
 This will enable early-to-mid career professionals to advance their practice and develop new knowledge in contemporary art.
 ICI’s Fellowships encourage independent research study towards the development of a curatorial project and provide mentorship specific to the fellow’s needs, financial support, and travel opportunities.

 Sign up to ICI’s mailing list here to stay connected and receive information about these programs.